mctipper/mkw-pathgen/readme.md

 ![Typescript 5.8.3](https://img.shields.io/badge/Typescript-5.8.3-3178C6)
 ![Vite 7.0.4](https://img.shields.io/badge/Vite-7.0.4-7F00FF)

 Generate random cups, rallies, vs-mode (of all lengths) paths.
 Just for shits and gigs, a fun excuse to play with DFS traversal and building a spiffy little website for no particular reason.
+Wanted to 'keep it vanilla' but yeh went with Vite because it just makes basics so easy, and TS because I just prefer types really.

 Select a track by clicking its icon, then generate a path using the options provided and clicking the 'Generate Path' button.
 Will do a DFS traversal and return a path, by drawing it crudely on the map and also as a list below.